 - Business Account.
 Built around a brand and designed for the promotion and commercialization of products and services (@nike, @porsche are some great examples)

 - Personal Brand.
-Designed to promote the achievements of a person, this account will have information on that person’s latest projects such as books and blog posts (@thematthewhussey or @jamieoliver are fantastic examples)
+Designed to promote the achievements of a person.
+This account will have information on that person’s latest projects such as books and blog posts (@thematthewhussey or @jamieoliver are fantastic examples)

 - Fan Page.
 If you don’t want to promote specific products and you don’t have a personal brand, the fan page account allows you to create a tight community around the niche/idea you support.
 These are the accounts that are most likely to become influencers.

-Cultivate a Following
+Cultivate a following

-Ideally, the people who follow your Instagram account are the same ones who will gladly pay for your services/products or buy the products you promote through various collaborations.
+You have an account.
+You know the type of content you’ll post.
+Now, it’s time to think about your following.
+Who is your best audience?
+Ideally, the people who follow your Instagram account are the same ones who will gladly pay for your products and services.
 However, Instagram is a huge network so it may be difficult to reach the right people.
 That’s why there are certain techniques you can use to grow your following, such as:

 - Create relatable and shareable content (this is the cardinal rule of any social network)